Registration Hosted By Adform

-Rob is Global Chief Digital officer of GroupM, a Director of WPP Digital and the BBC Global News.
-In addition, Rob is a Governor of The Center for the Digital Future at USC and of the Future of Advertising Project at Wharton and a member of the Facebook Client Council.
+Rob is global chief digital officer of GroupM and a director of WPP Digital and the BBC Global News.
+In addition, Rob is a governor of the Center for the Digital Future at USC and of the Future of Advertising Program at Wharton as well as a member of the Facebook Client Council.

-Rob’s job is to lead the Group’s understanding of the disruptors and the disrupted and promote scalable innovation for clients.
+Rob’s job is to lead the group’s understanding of the disruptors and the disrupted and to promote scalable innovation for clients.

-In social media, Rob has a large footprint including over 20,000 followers on LinkedIn, a platform which he uses to promote the integrity of digital marketplaces as a mechanism to ensure the industry knows what GroupM and its clients expect from the vendor community.
+In social media, Rob has a large footprint, including over 20,000 followers on LinkedIn, a platform that he uses to promote the integrity of digital marketplaces as a mechanism to ensure that the industry knows what GroupM and its clients expect from the vendor community.

-Rob is widely published and works with a wide portfolio of our clients from AT&T to Chanel, Citi, Nestle, NBC Universal and many others.
+Rob is widely published and works with a wide portfolio of clients, from AT&T to Chanel, Citigroup, Nestlé, NBC Universal and many others.